eddiebrunson/Udacity_Data_Structures_Algorithms_Notes/2_DS_Lesson1_Arrays_and_Linked_Lists.md

 You can think of an array as a set of boxes where each has an address called an index.

-A paper chaing is like a similar construct called a linked list.
+A paper chain is like a similar construct called a linked list.

 A linked list is an extension of a list, but is definitely not an array.